 Please hand over the evaluation form to your company supervisor to be filled in.
 Discuss the completed evaluation form with your supervisor.
 This is a very valuable experience for you.
 A lot of companies are willing to provide a reference report in addition.
 You might use this in application procedures around your graduation.

 Take some time to say good-bye to all your new friends and explore whether there could be opportunities for internship positions in the future.
 Make (your last) photographs!

 Come along at the Internship Office.
 It will be nice to see you back and to hear your first comments.
 Note that it is quite normal that it takes some time to become acclimatized at the UT.
 But do not allow yourself more than two weeks for that.
 Inform either the Office Internship or the study advisor when you encounter acclimatization problems.
 Do not forget in case you asked a TMF/Erasmus grant to write a report to get the final 25% of the grant, within 6 weeks after return.

 Deliver your report and the company supervisor evaluation form (see above) soon after return at your UT supervisor.
 Make an appointment to discuss the report and your experience.
 The UT supervisor will write an examination report and will send this to the office.

 Make an appointment with the coordinator as soon as your UT supervisor has sent the grade to the office.
 For a meeting with him you are requested to bring the following documents:

 - a copy of the evaluation form of your company supervisor,

 - a description of your experience; This document will be used to inform future students about past experiences; add sufficient data about the company, work atmosphere and your project.

-And note that nearly all students the internship is a very positive experience!
+And note that for nearly all students the internship is a very positive experience!